The accountant shortage in 2026: Causes, impacts, and solutions

 This creates a paradox: firms are short on experienced professionals but hesitant to invest in developing junior talent, especially when workloads are already stretched.
 As senior accountants retire, that gap only widens.

-Technical vs. soft skills in demand
+Technical skills versus soft skills in demand

-| Technical skills | Experience with cloud accounting platforms, ERP systems, data analytics tools, and current GAAP or IFRS standards |
+- Technical skills: ERP systems, cloud accounting platforms, data analytics, automation tools, and current GAAP or IFRS standards

 Why new graduates often feel unprepared

 Most accounting programs still emphasize theory and exam preparation over practical, day-to-day work.
 New hires may understand accounting concepts but lack hands-on experience with ERP systems, close processes, or client-facing communication.
-That mismatch forces employers into a difficult choice: invest heavily in training while understaffed, or hold out for experienced candidates who are increasingly hard to find.

 How automation multiplies productivity